 The 4 Major Differences Between the AT and the PCT

-Check out our brand new resource for thru-hiking the PCT, Pacific Crest Trials.
+Check out our resource for thru-hiking the PCT, Pacific Crest Trials.

 1. Terrain Changes

 The most obvious difference between the AT and the PCT is the terrain.
-The AT more or less travels through deciduous forests for the majority of the trail.
+The AT travels through deciduous forests for the majority of the trail.
 At times you pass through cattle fields and cropland.
-The White Mountains introduce you to the coniferous forests of the alpine regions and Maine takes on its own special identity.
-Still, for the most part you do not see an extreme change in the terrain types.
-Trees, trees, and more green, luscious trees.
+The White Mountains introduce you to boreal forests and alpine conditions, and Maine takes on its own special identity.
+Still, for the most part, you do not see an extreme change in terrain.
+Just trees, trees, and more green, luscious trees.

-The PCT, however, begins in the Mojave desert; limited water, cacti, sage brush, the occasional sightings of Roadrunner and Wiley Coyote (Okay, that last part is not true).
-The desert then fades into the Sierra Mountain Range.
-The High Sierra, being an alpine region, nearly always means snow for hikers (aka, post-holing up a pass and glissading down); a vast change from the heat of the desert not far behind.
-Oregon and Washington then usher in the Cascade Mountains, which are considered a temperate rainforest.
-Desert to glaciers to rainforest.
-That is radically different than the green tunnel syndrome on the AT.
+The PCT, however, begins in the Mojave desert, where you’ll experience limited water, cacti, sagebrush, and occasional sightings of Roadrunner and Wile E. Coyote (okay, that last part is not true).
+The desert then transitions into the Sierra Mountain Range.
+The High Sierra, being an alpine region, nearly always means snow for hikers (aka post-holing up a pass and glissading down)—a vast change from the heat of the desert not far behind.

 2. Climate Changes

-Having so many different types of terrain on the PCT also means having to adapt to more extreme changes in climate while hiking.
-The desert is blistering hot during the day and but temperatures drop significantly as the sun goes down.
-Snow pack in the Sierra Mountains is erratic and varies greatly between each year.
-Due to elevation changes, one can easily sleep in the valley every night, making contact with the dirt, and yet spend all day hiking through snow.
-The weather in the Cascades can be unpredictable at times.
-All of these elements leave you on your toes.
+The desert is blistering hot during the day, but temperatures drop significantly as the sun goes down.
+The snowpack in the Sierra Mountains is erratic and varies greatly from year to year.
+Due to daily elevation changes, one can easily sleep in the valley every night, on dirt and grass, and yet spend all day hiking through snow.
+The weather in the Cascades can be unpredictable at times, especially late in the hiking season.
+All of these elements keep you on your toes.

-On the other hand, the AT usually does not have drastic enough changes in elevation as to have such a strong change in climate throughout a single day.
-Still, the changes in weather can bring about a wide range of possible situations on must be prepared for.
-The AT is notoriously more rainy than the PCT and in the mountains, a simple thunderstorm can easily come equipped with loads of lightening and large hail.
-Not a fun place to be taking in the views from a high ridgeline.
+On the other hand, elevation changes on the AT are usually not drastic enough to bring about significant changes in climate in a single day of hiking.
+The elevation of the AT stays between 120 and 6000 feet (in contrast to the PCT’s range of 140 to 13,000 feet), so the climate is similar throughout the whole trail.
+Still, the weather is unpredictable, and one must be prepared for a wide range of possible situations.
+The AT is notoriously rainier than the PCT, but on either trail, a simple thunderstorm can easily come with loads of lightning and large hail.
+Not a fun time to be taking in the views from a high ridgeline.